KarlSixten/EventPulse/README.md

 ### Server (`server/package.json`)

-* `npm run setupDatabase`: Creates database tables and PostGIS extension if they don't exist.
+* `npm run setupDatabase`: Creates database tables and the PostGIS extension if they don't exist.
+Does not delete existing data.
-* `npm run resetDatabase`: Drops all tables, recreates them, and seeds data.
+* `npm run resetDatabase`: Drops all tables, recreates them, and seeds initial data.
 Useful for a clean start.
-* `npm run clearInvites`: (If you keep this script) Potentially for clearing or re-initializing the `event_invitations` table.
+* `npm run clearInvites`: Drops and recreates the `event_invitations` table.
+* `npm run dev`: Starts both the backend server (using nodemon) and the frontend development server concurrently.
+* `npm run prod`: Builds the client application and then starts the server in production mode, serving the built client files.

+### Client (`client/package.json`)

+* `npm run dev`: Starts the Vite development server for the frontend.
+* `npm run build`: Builds the frontend application for production.
+* `npm run preview`: Serves the production build locally for preview.

+---

 ## 📝 Project Status